 Five miles down the road a rival mound had ben constructed from garbage.

 No one was allowed to climb on garbage dump and we rode over the Mississippi into St. Louis.

-"It looks different in the day."
+"St. Louis must have looked different in the day."
 Brock focused on the Arch.

-"St. Louis was once the fourth largest city in the USA."
+"It was once the fourth largest city in the USA."